grabbytabby/sturdy-system/README.md

            npm init --scope=@SHX-Connect-org
-           Where cryptotrade and ghettomusicstream bots meet for the audience of hood and black exellence creates fungible tokens npm init --scope=@GrabbyTabby-ultramanny
+           Where cryptotrade and musicbotmascot meet for the audience of culture and black exellence creates non-&-/fungible tokens npm init --scope=@GrabbyTabby-ultramanny